 Support the Local Authority in evaluating and assessing the current position within Schools in relation to data protection compliance.

-Support the development and implementation of a Schools ‘Data Protection’ compliance plan to address any gaps/ improvement opportunities identified as part of the evaluation/ assessment.
+Support the development and implementation of a Schools ‘Data Protection’ compliance plan.

 Act as a conduit for all Schools, communicating issues in relation to data protection that require consultation, discussion and clarification.